sommai - Fotolia

 ChatOps tools and vendor choices

-The first step to build a ChatOps system is to get IT, developers and other DevOps team members onto and using a chat-based collaboration platform.
+The first step to build a ChatOps system is to get IT, developers and other DevOps team members onto and using a chat-based real-time collaboration platform.
 And it should not be difficult.
 Slack, for example, has already infiltrated many organizations as a replacement for directed communications, like email and text messages, and many technical teams find it an efficient way to share project and workgroup information.

 Half the Fortune 100 and 6 million daily active chatters use Slack, although it's doubtful that many of them dig into workflow automation.
 The Slack user interface organizes messages into different groups: